 This is Part 1 in our Microsoft Teams Best Practices Q&A series.
-See the first post below:
+See the other posts below:

 Thanks once again to everyone who attended our Everyday Etiquette in Microsoft Teams webinar hosted by AvePoint on March 28, 2019.
 You all had some really great questions that came out of the session.
 Some we got to, but others we didn’t.
 As promised, we went through your questions and provided the best input we can.